Chocolate Cupcakes

 And around here obviously we love baking from scratch, but we also love easy dessert recipes!
 Like my Easy Vanilla Cupcake Recipe that doesn’t require a mixer because it’s made with melted butter.
 Or my easy Red Velvet Cupcakes topped with The BEST Cream Cheese Frosting.

-These easy chocolate cupcakes are my variation from the perfectly chocolate cake from Hershey’s Kitchens.
-And the best part about this chocolate cupcake recipe is that they don’t require a mixer and they take about 15 minutes to throw together.
+The best part about this chocolate cupcake recipe is that they don’t require a mixer and they take about 15 minutes to throw together.
 That’s it!

-When it comes to Valentineโs Day, nothing beats a homemade chocolate cake!
+When it comes to Valentine’s Day, nothing beats a homemade chocolate cake!
 Check out these 15 chocolate cakes that are sure to have everyone falling in love with you.

 Before you know it…the best chocolate cupcakes are waiting for you.